 Articles by The Professional Trustee Team

-I expect lots of New Zealanders will, in the next little while, rush in where angels fear to tread and make gifts to their Trusts.
+I expect lots of New Zealanders will, in the next little while, rush in where angels fear to tread and make gifts to their trusts.
 They will forgive all debt owing to them and will feel happy that the new law permits them to bring their protracted gifting programmes to an end.
 Very little thought will be spared on what the implications of this move are or the enormous loss of wealth it could cause.
 In a bid to help you, I thought I'd share what I've been thinking lately…

-a new landscape for trusts
+A new landscape for trusts

-1. potential creditor claims
+1. Potential creditor claims

-Many people, especially those in business, borrow funds from an arms length party such as a Bank.
-At the time of borrowing they sign loan documents which state they must remain solvent at all times.
-Often once an individual has the funds from the Bank, they on lend them to a Trust they have created.
-In turn, the Trustees of the Trust give them a Deed of Acknowledgment of Debt evidencing they owe them the money they have just received.
-In effect this means the individual remains solvent as the IOU balance noted in the Deed constitutes a personal asset to them.
-Accordingly the person's asset and liability position is balanced.
+Many people, especially those in business, borrow funds from an arm's length party such as a bank.
+At the time of borrowing, they sign loan documents which state they must remain solvent at all times.
+Often once an individual has the funds from the bank, they on-lend them to a trust they have created.
+In turn, the trustees of the trust give them a deed of acknowledgment of debt evidencing they owe them the money they have just received.
+In effect this means the individual remains solvent as the IOU balance noted in the deed constitutes a personal asset to them.
+Accordingly, the person's asset and liability position is balanced.

-Forgiving the debt owed by the Trustees of the Trust however may mean the individual becomes technically insolvent.
-This is because all assets will be owned by the Trust and the individual will merely owe a liability back to the Bank without having any corresponding asset owed to them.
+Forgiving the debt owed by the trustees of the trust, however, may mean the individual becomes technically insolvent.
+This is because all assets will be owned by the trust and the individual will merely owe a liability back to the bank without having any corresponding asset owed to them.

-Being technically insolvent could amount to a breach of the covenants in the Bank loan documents and that could give rise to the Bank demanding repayment of the debt the individual owes them.
+Being technically insolvent could amount to a breach of the covenants in the bank loan documents, and that could give rise to the bank demanding repayment of the debt the individual owes them.

 For this reason, an individual should always consider what their personal asset and liability position will be in relation to any covenants they have given to a lender before they complete gifting.
 This matter is particularly important if an individual is intending to complete any lump sum gifting.

-2. relationship property issues
+2. Relationship property issues

-When individuals in marriage or de-facto relationships transfer their joint assets to a Trust, they are in effect transferring relationship property.
-When they obtain Deeds of Acknowledgment of Debt back from the Trustees of the Trust for the relationship property they have transferred, the debts noted in those Deeds are also relationship property.
-The actual assets that have been transferred however become Trust assets.
+When individuals in marriage or de-facto relationships transfer their joint assets to a trust, they are in effect transferring relationship property.
+When they obtain deeds of acknowledgment of debt back from the trustees of the trust for the relationship property they have transferred, the debts noted in those deeds are also relationship property.
+The actual assets that have been transferred, however, become trust assets.
 In other words, the transferred assets change their legal classification.
-Ordinarily this is not an issue if the relationship between the individuals continues and if both individuals are Appointors, Trustees and Beneficiaries of the Trust.
+Ordinarily this is not an issue if the relationship between the individuals continues and if both individuals are appointors, trustees and beneficiaries of the trust.

-Problems can however arise if lump sum gifting has occurred, the relationship breaks and one of the individuals does not hold the positions of Appointor and Trustee.
-This happens because if assets have been fully gifted to a Trust there is no debt owed back to the parties.
+Problems can however arise if lump sum gifting has occurred, the relationship breaks and one of the individuals does not hold the positions of appointor and trustee.
+This happens because if assets have been fully gifted to a trust, there is no debt owed back to the parties.
 Therefore there is no relationship property which can be shared.
-Additionally if only one party in the demised relationship holds the powerful positions of Appointor and Trustee, the individual not in these power seats may find they have to apply for a Court Order in order to gain access to the Trust's assets on the basis that the Trust has deprived them of their relationship property rights.
+Additionally, if only one party in the demised relationship holds the powerful positions of appointor and trustee, the individual not in these power seats may find they have to apply for a court order in order to gain access to the trust's assets on the basis that the trust has deprived them of their relationship property rights.
 This can be an expensive and stressful experience.

-Clearly full consideration of this issue needs to be given and canvassed with Professional Advisors before debt is forgiven in its entirety.
+Clearly full consideration of this issue needs to be given and canvassed with professional advisors before debt is forgiven in its entirety.

-3. ability to call for funds from the trust
+3. Ability to call for funds from the trust

-When a person transfers assets to a Trust and obtains a Deed of Acknowledgment of Debt from the Trustees of the Trust, this gives them the ability to demand from the Trustees partial or full repayment of the IOU balance stated in that Deed.
-If however the IOU balance has been forgiven in full, it means an individual loses this right of repayment.
+When a person transfers assets to a trust and obtains a deed of acknowledgment of debt from the trustees of the trust, this gives them the ability to demand from the trustees partial or full repayment of the IOU balance stated in that deed If, however, the IOU balance has been forgiven in full, it means an individual loses this right of repayment.

-An important consequence of this is that when an individual no longer has an ability to call up repayment of their outstanding loan balance, they become reliant on the Trustees.
-One would hope the Trustees would exercise their discretion and provide funds back to the individual.
+An important consequence of this is that when an individual no longer has an ability to call up repayment of their outstanding loan balance, they become reliant on the trustees.
+One would hope the trustees would exercise their discretion and provide funds back to the individual.

-To avoid the above scenario and retain some control over Trustees, it may be wise to leave a portion of debt owing back by Trustees to an individual.
+To avoid the above scenario and retain some control over trustees, it may be wise to leave a portion of debt owing back by trustees to an individual.
 This point should be given some thought before all debt is forgiven.

-4. inadequate trust attention – sham trusts
+4. Inadequate trust attention – sham trusts

-The law is quite clear when it comes to Trusts - in return for asset protection that Trusts bestow, Trustees must satisfy their duties and run the Trust properly.
-Failure to do this can result in a myriad of unwanted consequences including Sham Trust allegations.
+The law is quite clear when it comes to trusts - in return for asset protection that trusts bestow, trustees must satisfy their duties and run the trust properly.
+Failure to do this can result in a myriad of unwanted consequences including sham trust allegations.

-Completing of annual gifting has in the past given Trustees an ability to come together and review how the Trust has been run.
-Frequently annual Trustee Reviews and Financial Statement Reviews were completed at the time annual gifting was undertaken.
-Outstanding Trust administration was consequently identified and caught up on.
+Completing of annual gifting has in the past given trustees an ability to come together and review how the trust has been run.
+Frequently annual trustee reviews and financial statement reviews were completed at the time annual gifting was undertaken.
+Outstanding trust administration was consequently identified and caught up on.

-Additionally, now that Gift Duty has been abolished, it's thought the transferring of assets to Trusts will become even more popular.
-Correspondingly so will the scrutiny from creditors and other potential claims such as the Ministry of Social Development.
+Additionally, now that gift duty has been abolished, it's thought the transferring of assets to trusts will become even more popular.
+Correspondingly, so will the scrutiny from creditors and other potential claims such as the Ministry of Social Development.

-What one should take from the above is that at all times the need for regular and correct Trust administration is present.
+What one should take from the above is that at all times the need for regular and correct trust administration is present.
 In point of fact, this need is likely to increase over time.
-Simply adopting a 'gift and forget' attitude about the Trust will put the Trust and its assets in jeopardy.
-Therefore, if debts in their entirety are to be forgiven, Trustees must be mindful to still take the time to annually (at least) satisfy their legal duties and responsibilities.
+Simply adopting a 'gift and forget' attitude about the trust will put the trust and its assets in jeopardy.
+Therefore, if debts in their entirety are to be forgiven, trustees must be mindful to still take the time to annually (at least) satisfy their legal duties and responsibilities.

-5. loss of wealth
+5. Loss of wealth

-It is the Inland Revenue Department which was charged with the collection of Gift Duty.
-So the new legislation abolishing Gift Duty has an effect on this particular Government Department.
-It does not however affect the Regulations and policies the Ministry of Social Development applies and which WINZ implement, when an individual applies for a rest home care subsidy.
+It is the Inland Revenue Department which was charged with the collection of gift duty.
+So the new legislation abolishing gift duty has an effect on this particular government department.
+It does not, however, affect the regulations and policies the Ministry of Social Development applies and which WINZ implement, when an individual applies for a rest home care subsidy.

-Before I tell you about the current rules the Ministry has, I should advise you that these Regulations and policies will undoubtedly change in the years to come.
+Before I tell you about the current rules the Ministry has, I should advise you that these regulations and policies will undoubtedly change in the years to come.

-As at July 2011, an individual is permitted to have $210,000 in personal wealth plus their personal effects plus a $10,000 pre paid funeral expense account in order to be eligible for a rest home subsidy.
+As at July 2011, an individual is permitted to have $210,000 in personal wealth plus their personal effects plus a $10,000 pre-paid funeral expense account in order to be eligible for a rest home subsidy.
 This applies where the applicant is single or where the applicant has a spouse/partner that is living in residential full time care.